A tincture is an herbal extract that uses an alcohol menstruum to extract the medicinal qualities.

 - 5 grams dried oregon grape root (available here)

 Place the measured herbs in a mason jar and cover with the alcohol.
 Allow to steep for 4 weeks, then strain.
 Store in a cool, dry place.
-To use at the start of a cold, take 1 teaspoon 3 times a day for adults, and 1/4-1/2 teaspoon 2 times a day for children ages 2 and up.
+To use at the start of a cold, take 1 teaspoon 3 times daily for adults, and 1/4-1/2 teaspoon 2 times daily for children ages 2 and up.

-What is your favorite way to deal with cold symptoms?
+What is your favorite way to combat cold symptoms?
 Have you made tinctures before?
-Be sure to pin this to your favorite board for later!
+Be sure to pin this for later!